01

 Prior Investigation vs Watching Brief; what’s the right solution?

-Lindsey Weaver, Heritage Consultant at Cogeo
+Lindsey Weaver, Principal Heritage Consultant at Cogeo

 Everything we do for a project involves balancing risk.
 Heritage is no different.
 An archaeological dig doesn’t depend on planning permission being granted, meaning every developer has a choice; risk carrying out exploratory works for a site that may not gain consent, or risk waiting to see what is unearthed and delay construction.